Lava-Project/LAVA/README.md

+THIS IS ONLY A TEST -- DO NOT DOWNLOAD THIS

 ### This file is ot accurate at this stage
 ### LAVA is a fork of [PIVX](https://github.com/PIVX-Project/PIVX) that forked [Dash](https://github.com/dashpay/dash) that forked [Bitcoin](https://github.com/bitcoin/bitcoinp)